1981 24 Hours of Le Mans: Finish and post-race

 Across three classes, only one of the BMWs finished and none had a particularly auspicious race with all suffering from clutch problems.
 Having pitted on the first lap of the race, the ORECA car of Alliot/Cecotto/Darniche made up four places in the afternoon, as others fell away, to finish 16th.

 Thierry Perrier repeated his Group 4 win in his ethanol-Porsche, as the only finisher in the class, coming home in 17th.
 The sole surviving Group 6 2-litre car, of Frenchmen Jean-Philippe Grand and Yves Courage, despite finishing last, had covered sufficient distance to win the Prize for Thermal Efficiency.
 The Renard-Delmas prototype had broken its suspension as night fell, then an overheating engine blew a head gasket in the morning.
 The team parked the car at 11am and came back on track to complete a final lap to take the flag, however, they were too far behind to be classified.
 The hard-luck story of the race was with the Bob Akin Porsche 935.
 Brand new, and with no spare engine, it had been practiced very conservatively.
 Then at race-pace it had lost 20 laps from a range of problems.
 But it had carried on and was tenth in the final hour.
 Going onto the final lap, Miller had to stop at Mulsanne corner with smoke filling the cockpit.
 Despite all his efforts, a short circuit had burned out the electrics and it would not restart.

 The works Lancia of Alboreto/Cheever/Facetti had a good race and stayed the course to finish eighth, to claim the maximum points in the 2-litre class.
-A surprising 1-2 overall victory at Watkins Glen later in the year was good enough to beat Porsche for the World Championship for the second year running.
+A surprising 1–2 overall victory at Watkins Glen later in the year was good enough to beat Porsche for the World Championship for the second year running.

-The new pace-car system had had its teething problems, with inconsistent radio communications between the officials and the three cars, with restarts being a bit chaotic.
+The new safety car race neutralisation system had had its teething problems, with inconsistent radio communications between the officials and the three cars, with restarts being a bit chaotic.
 The two fatalities cast a pall over the race celebrations.

 As well as being a record-breaking victory for Ickx it was also a sixth win for Porsche (now second behind the nine wins of Ferrari), and a fine commemoration of the 50th year since the marque's first Le Mans.
 Ickx commented:

 " I gave up Formula 1, retired, because I was tired of racing.
 But to come back to this; well it's like coming here fifteen years ago”.